Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

 Are there any areas more likely than others to be cited by OSHA?

 Every year, OSHA issues large numbers of Citations under the Hazard Communication, Scaffolding, Personal Protection Equipment (PPE) and Fall Protection Standards, all of which may be implicated by recovery efforts.
-As examples, employees may be exposed to spilled chemicals or perform “non-routine tasks,” such as cleaning floors with bleach, which may necessitate obtaining new Safety Data Sheets (SDS) and providing additional Haz Comm training.
+As examples, employees may be exposed to spilled chemicals or perform “non-routine tasks,” such as cleaning floors with bleach, which may necessitate obtaining new Material Safety Data Sheets (MSDS) and providing additional Haz Comm training.
 Similarly, gloves, dust masks, and respirators may temporarily be necessary, which may require documented job safety analysis and training.
-Fall protection and scaffolding always generates scores of citations following storms.
+Fall protection and scaffolding always generate scores of citations following storms.

 What are some of the common electrical issues?